I hold my degree in pharmacy, as well as a background, and training in the use of supplements.

-- Primrose Oil and vitamin B6 have helped with dermatitis in infants.
+- Primrose Oil, and vitamin B6 have helped with dermatitis in infants.

 - Activated vitamin D3 (Dovonex) by prescription only, has provided good results for many people with severe psoriasis.

 Not everyone will need every supplement listed, cycle through each one until you find relief.
 Read my articles on IBS, and allergies.
-QBC, may also be helpful, for its anti inflammatory properties, especially if it is an allergic response to food.
+QBC, may also be helpful, it has anti inflammatory properties, especially if it is an allergic response to food.
 Quercitin bromelain complex is a digestive enzyme that helps you to digest proteins, as well as a antihistamine.
 Allergies, asthma, and eczema have all been linked to an inability to digest proteins.
 Our immune system then reacts to those proteins, causing an immune response, resulting in a runny nose, stomach ache, and skin conditions.
 An inability to digest proteins may also be a B6 deficiency, a necessary nutrient for proper digestion.

 Our bodies are a complex machine, that requires the right fuels, to perform at it's peak.
 Whether it is our diet, our environment, or our supplements, we deserve the best.

 The proceeding information was found in the following books: